harrypuuter/ram/README.md

 Group=ram
 LimitNOFILE=65536
 WorkingDirectory=/path/to/your/workdir
-Environment="PATH=/path/to/your/venv/bin"
-ExecStart=ram-cli --configdir /path/to/your/configdir --workdir /path/to/your/workdir
+ExecStart=/path/to/your/venv/bin/python3 -m resource_availability_monitoring --configdir /path/to/your/configdir --workdir /path/to/your/workdir
 Restart=on-failure
 RestartSec=300s
 ```